Capital punishment in Albania

-The last execution of a civilian carried out in Albania was a hanging on 29 June 1995.
-While capital punishment was abolished for murder on 1 October 2000, it was still retained for treason and military offences.
+The last execution of a civilian carried out in Albania was a double hanging on June 25, 1992, where brothers Ditbardh and Josef Cuko were hanged in the public square of the southern town of Fier.
+Capital punishment in Albania was abolished for murder on 1 October 2000, but was still retained for treason and military offences.
 The reason for the abolition of the death penalty in Albania as well as in other European nations is the signing of Protocol No. 6 to the ECHR.
-In Albania, this came into force on 1 October 2000.

 Under communism, Albania highly used capital punishment from 1941 to 1985.

-In 1992, Albania executed brothers Ditbardh and Josef Cuko, then left their bodies hanging in a public square.

-In 2007 Albania ratified Protocol No. 13 to the ECHR, abolishing capital punishment under all circumstances and replacing it with life imprisonment.
+In 2007 Albania ratified Protocol No. 13 to the ECHR, abolishing capital punishment under all circumstances and replacing it with life imprisonment in the statute books.